enigma-io/boundless/UIList/spec.md

 #### Expected Interactions

-> Not all interactions require code, so long as they are known+verified x-browser behaviors and supported by unit tests.

 Type | Context | Expectation
 ---- | ------- | -----------
 **Keyboard** |`[Tab]` | should move focus to the next child, exit `UIList` tabbing context if at the last child